roshanshresthagit/CRM/README.md

 # CRM
-It is a Customer Relationship Management system where user can register and login and update the product status delete and product
+It is a Customer Relationship Management system where user can register and login and update the product status delete and product.
+It uses a postgresql as a database